 C’mon!
 Not meaningful?
 Not beneficial?

-After talking it out, our group came up with helpful ideas that promise a more successful pro-bono project for both the graphic designer and the client.
-After all, our goal is a final product that’s the best it can be, whether the client is paying or not.
+After talking it out, our group came up with helpful ideas that promise a more successful project for both the graphic designer and the client.
+After all, our goal is a final product that will best benefit the client, whether they are paying or not.